McAreavy History, Family Crest & Coats of Arms

 Early History of the McAreavy family

-Another 295 words (21 lines of text) covering the years 1376, 1638 and 1640 are included under the topic Early McAreavy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McAreavy research.
+Another 148 words (11 lines of text) covering the years 1376, 1638 and 1640 are included under the topic Early McAreavy History in all our PDF Extended History products and printed products wherever possible.

 McAreavy Spelling Variations